|

 The concept is simple: first understand the best thing(s) you can do to boost results; then do those.

-Instead of doing the first things that come to mind (aka winging it), and being frustrated (or worse) when the outcome
+Instead of doing the first things that come to mind (aka winging it), and being frustrated (or worse) when the outcome doesn't meet expectations.

 There are several ways to use insight to boost future results:

-- Grasping the fill extent of the improvements you can make in terms of advertising effectiveness, customers’ positive
+• Grasp the full extent of the improvements you can make in terms of advertising effectiveness, customers' positive feelings about your business, the value proposition you offer, and others.

 We’ll illustrate…